DaniiellPC/ioetTest/README.md

 I use a basic NodeJs architecture.

-To see the result of the solution, follow the next steps:
+# To build and run the project, follow the next steps:

 1. Clone this repository.
 2. Enter into the repository root via cmd and run the command 'npm i'.
 This will install the node modules dependencies.